MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-single-page-apps-angular-call-api.md

 # Tutorial: Call an API from an Angular single-page app

 This tutorial is part 4 of a series that demonstrates building an Angular single-page app (SPA), which uses the Microsoft identity platform for authentication.
-In this tutorial, you'll call Microsoft Graph API from your Angular SPA.
+In this tutorial, you call Microsoft Graph API from your Angular SPA.

 In this tutorial: